tagtag

 What evidence is needed for my case?

 You should always gather as much evidence as you can.
 Even if it doesn’t seem important, save it just in case it is useful to your attorney.
 Immediately after your accident, take notes.
 Your memory of the accident will never be clearer than right after it happens, and you could forget some important details.
-Write down everything you remember about the incident, how you’re feeling, what injuries you suffered, and any other details.
+Write down everything you remember about the incident, how you feel, what injuries you suffered, and other details.
 As you go through your medical appointments, continue to take notes on your recovery.

 Finally, paperwork can be extremely useful.
 Your attorney should be responsible for collecting the necessary documentation, but your input will be essential.
 For example, if police came to the scene of your accident, obtain their information.
 Keeping names and contact information for all potential witnesses, doctors, or any other sources of info will be helpful.
 Any evidence you can get will be helpful for your attorney, so you should try to get as much as you can.

-How Do I Pay For my Personal Injury Lawsuit in New York?
+How Do I Pay For My Personal Injury Lawsuit in New York?

-Personal injury lawyers will typically represent clients on a contingency-fee-basis.
+Personal injury lawyers will typically represent clients on a contingency fee basis.
 This allows clients to hire an injury attorney without paying upfront for the legal services.
 The attorney agrees to collect fees once they’ve recovered compensation for the client.

 What is a contingency fee in an injury lawsuit?